Kenneth W. Harl: Professor

 Harl worked for over forty years as a Professor of Classical and Byzantine History at Tulane University in New Orleans.
 At the university, he taught courses in Roman, Greek, Byzantine, Viking, and Crusader history.

 The Great Courses

 Harl has created many courses for The Great Courses, which teach about historical events and time periods.
 He is one of the top teachers on the platform, helping many students gain a better grasp on history.

-Archeological & Educational Tours
+Archeological and educational tours

 Harl has taken his students on field expeditions to view and assist in excavations.
 One instance of this is when he took his students to assist in the excavations of Roman and Hellenistic sites in Turkey.

 Awards

 Harl has received many teaching awards at Tulane, including the Sheldon H. Hackney Award and Tulane's annual Student Body Award for Excellence in Teaching nine times.
 Additionally, Harl is the recipient of Baylor University's nationwide Robert Foster Cherry Award for Great Teachers.